 Loosely translated, this says:

-Beneath this stone rests
+Beneath this tablet rests

 Vicar of East Dean in this county

-And also of this church
+Also of this church

 For twenty four years

-Died on 24th October
+He died on the 24th day of October

 James Maidlow’s brother in law, Charles Marshall and friend Daniel Veal, both of Havant, were appointed executors and trustees of the estate, including properties in Cocking and Warblington, which was left in trust to his widow, Sarah, and for the education of their son, Thomas Marshall Maidlow.